-Dr. Maria Montessori, the first Italian female physician, began her first Children’s House in Rome a century ago.
+Dr. Maria Montessori, the first Italian woman physician, began her first Children’s House in Rome a century ago.
 Since then, Montessori schools have flourished all over the world.
 Her vision of educating the whole child is an inspiration to all of us who choose to continue her work.

 Montessori classrooms were originally named “Children’s Houses” because they were designed to be places where the perspective of the child was paramount.
 Continuing in this tradition, our classrooms, filled with developmentally appropriate activities, carefully chosen and beautifully prepared, and equipped with child sized furniture, communicate to the children that this is a special place for them.